meilisearch/documentation/reference/api/README.md

  Requests can be in JSON, CSV, or NDJSON but responses are always in JSON.

-It is **not required** to have `Content-Type: application/json` in the header.
-Any content-type is accepted.
+You **need** to have one of the following accepted Content-Type headers:
+- `Content-Type: application/json` for JSON
+- `Content-Type: application/x-ndjson` for NDJSON
+- `Content-Type: text/csv` for CSV

 #### Authentication